-Be sure to gain advice if you have any severe pain, bloody stools or troublesome vomiting in the hours or days after Flexible Sigmoidoscopy.
+Be sure to gain advice if you have any severe pain, bloody stools or troublesome vomiting in the hours or days after the colonoscopy.
 Contact details will be provided upon discharge.

-Risks associated with endoscopic procedure
+Risks associated with endoscopic procedures

-Flexible sigmoidoscopy is classified as an invasive investigation and it has the possibility of associated complications, such as reactions to medication, perforation (tear) of the intestine, bleeding and very rarely, death.
-These complications occur extremely infrequently but we wish to draw your attention to them so that you can make an informed decision on whether to go ahead with the procedure.
+Colonoscopy is classified as an invasive investigation and it has the possibility of associated complications, such as reactions to medication, perforation (tear) of the intestine, bleeding, missed pathology or rarely death.
+These complications occur extremely infrequently but may require urgent treatment, and even an operation, to repair them.
+We wish to draw your attention to them so that you can make an informed decision on whether to go ahead with the procedure.

 - There is a 1 in 10,000 chance of procedure related mortality. - Sedation can cause problems with breathing, heart rate and blood pressure.
 These problems are usually short-lived and are carefully monitored by a fully trained endoscopy nurse.
-Close monitoring means that any problems can be acted on quickly. - The main risks are from mechanical damage, such as perforation or tearing of the lining of the bowel, and bleeding.
-These complications are rare but may require urgent treatment and even an operation. - The risk of a perforation or tear is rare (1 in every 2000 examinations).
+Close monitoring means that any problems can be acted on quickly.

+- The main risks of colonoscopy are from mechanical damage such as perforation or tearing of the lining of the bowel and bleeding.
+These complications are rare but may require urgent treatment and even an operation. - The risk of a perforation or tear is rare (1 in every 1,500 examinations).
 An operation is nearly always required to repair the hole.
-The risk of perforation is higher with polyp removal. - The risk of bleeding is approximately 1 in 100-200 examinations which involve polyp removal or biopsy.
+The risk of perforation is higher with polyp removal.
+If you have a large polyp (greater than 2cm) the risk can increase to around 1 in every 200 procedures. - The risk of bleeding is approximately 1 in 100-200 examinations which involve polyp removal or biopsy.
 Bleeding of this type is typically minor with bleeding stopping on its own, or, if it does not, it can be controlled by cauterization or injection treatment.
-The risk of bleeding increases if a large polyps (greater than 2cm) is removed.
-Up to 1 in every 20 patients can have bleeding requiring admission for large complex polyps.
+Again when removing larger polyps the risk of bleeding increases and for polyps greater than 2cm the risk of needing admission aafter the test increases to around 1 in every 25 cases.

-It is very Important that we know about any other medical problems that you may have.
+It is very important that we know about any other medical problems that you may have.
 This is part of the process in deciding if this is the best procedure for you.
 This is because if there is a complication such as bleeding or perforation, the impact this may have on you personally depends very strongly on your general health.
 For example, someone who is fit and healthy will tend to tolerate complications far better than someone with a lot of health problems.
 We can discuss this further with you if you wish.

-No test Is perfect.
+No test is perfect.
 Every care will be taken to make the test as accurate as possible.
-We know that things can occasionally be missed in even the best hands.
-If you should develop any new or different bowel symptoms after your flexible sigmoidoscopy, then you should consider discussing things with you GP.
+We know that things can occasionally be missed even in the best hands.
+Around 1 in every 250 people that have had a colonoscopy develop a bowel cancer within 3 years.

+If you should develop any new or different bowel symptoms after your colonoscopy, then you should consider discussing things with your GP.